baileywjohnson/spike-ensemble/README.md

 # Spike Ensemble

 A closed-loop system where living neurons on a [Cortical Labs CL1](https://corticallabs.com) MEA produce real-time generative music.
+Built on the [CL SDK](https://github.com/Cortical-Labs/cl-sdk).

 Musical context (rhythm, harmony, dynamics) is encoded as electrical stimulation.
 Neural spike output is decoded into notes.
 A coherence scoring system provides feedback to shape the neurons toward musicality over time.